 When patients are diagnosed, they upload a representation of the EphIDs produced by the smartphone during the infectious window.
 Unlike the initial, low-cost approach, the patient first has the option to redact their identifiers, by choosing the set of epochs T for which the patient wants to reveal their identifiers.
-For example, the patient may want to exclude

-Monday morning and Friday night.
+For example, the patient may want to exclude monday morning and friday night.
 The phone then uploads the set $\{(t, seed_t)\}$ for all epochs t in T.

-Periodically (e.g., every 4 hours), the backend creates a new Cuckoo filter \mathbb{F} and for each pair (t, seed,) uploaded by an infected patients it inserts into the Cuckoo filter F, i.e., the hashed string $\texttt{H}(\texttt{EphID} \mid \mid \texttt{t})$ where $\texttt{EphID} = \texttt{TRUNCATE128}(\texttt{H}(\texttt{seed}\texttt{t}))$ as above.
-It then sends this filter to all smartphones in the system.
+Periodically (e.g., every 4 hours), the backend creates a new Cuckoo filter $\mathbb{F}$ and for each pair (t, seed,) uploaded by an infected patients it inserts into the Cuckoo filter F. It then sends this filter to all smartphones in the system.

 '''

-H ( TRUNCATE128 ( H ( seed+ ) ) || t)
+TRUNCATE128 ( H ( H ( seed, ) | | t) )

 '''

-Each smartphone uses this filter $\mathbb F$ to determine if its user has been in contact with an infected person.
-To this end, the phone takes all the recorded hashes and checks if they are included in the filter $\mathbb F$.
+Each smartphone uses this filter $\mathbb{F}$ to determine if its user has been in contact with an infected person.
+To this end, the phone takes all the recorded hashes and checks if they are included in the filter $\mathbb{F}$ .
 If so, the smartphone user may be at risk.
-The smartphone computes the user's risk score by applying the risk-scoring algorithm to the local records corresponding to identifiers included in the filter $\mathbb F$.
+The smartphone computes the user's risk score by applying the risk-scoring algorithm to the local records corresponding to identifiers included in the filter $\mathbb{F}$ .
 Cuckoo filters have a low, but non-zero, probability of false positives, that is reporting that they contain an element that was not in the input set.
 In order to avoid unnecessarily alarming users, we select the parameters of the Cuckoo filter such that false positives are highly unlikely to occur even with heavy usage of the system over a number of years.
-In the scalability numbers below, we configure the filter to produce one false positive in a million users over a period of 5 years.

 The use of a Cuckoo filter hides the set of ephemeral identifiers belonging to infected individuals from the general public.
-The system uses a Cuckoo filter in conjunction with inputs that are obtained from cryptographic hashes of random values (the seeds, concatenated with timestamps).
+The system uses a Cuckoo filter in conjunction with inputs that are obtained by truncation of cryptographic hashes of random values (the seeds).
 The inputs to the filter are sparse amongst the set of all possible inputs (128-bit strings).
 These two factors makes enumeration attacks against the filter an unattractive attack vector for adversaries, while still making it possible for users who have observed particular ephemeral Bluetooth identifiers to check for their inclusion in the filter.
 Attacks that attempt to reverse the filter and directly recover inputs from values held in the filter do not result in exposure of ephemeral IDs because of the extra layer of hashing that is performed on ephemeral IDs before entering them into the filter.